 Posted April 25, 2010 | Reviewed by Jessica Schrader

-When I first began to see the struggles on my website, Lostlovers.com, over "NC", I was surprised by the topic.
+When I first began to see the struggles on my website, over "NC," I was surprised by the topic.
 When I began my research in 1993, there was no such concept being discussed.

 But this NC pattern (as my website members have labeled it) has become common for people who post on my member forums.
 The members' reunions are usually affairs.

 No Contact is not my term or idea.
 I know it doesn't work.
-Agree to a 1 month time out and that may last about 2 weeks.
+Agree to a one-month timeout and that may last about two weeks.
 An open-ended NC may end even sooner.
 I have some thoughts for you about the negative impact of "going NC."